Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: FLC-based on Vectorized Fuzzy Inference Engine

 \subsection{Vectorized Fuzzy Inference Engine}

-Fuzzy inference is the way of mapping an input space to an output space using fuzzy logic.
+Fuzzy inference maps an input space to an output space using fuzzy logic.
 A FIS tries to formalize the reasoning process of human language by means of fuzzy logic (the built fuzzy If-Then rules).
 The process of fuzzy inference involves all of the MFs, If-Then rules, linguistic variables of the inputs and outputs.
-Mamdani's fuzzy inference method is the most commonly seen fuzzy methodology.
+Mamdani's fuzzy inference method is the most commonly used fuzzy methodology.
 The search-able fuzzy inference engine is able to map only one page of the inputs to one page of the outputs.
 This section will give an elaborate description of the developed powerful VFIS which allows a large number of FLCs operating in parallel based on Mamdani's fuzzy inference method.

-The linguistic variables are programmed with their integer indexes from the smallest to the biggest in turn in this work.
-For instance, the fuzzy sets \{NB, NM, NS, PS, PM, PB\} of the third input in Figure \ref{fig:FLC} are correspondingly mapped to $ \{1,2,...,N_{ti,k}\} $, here $ N_{ti,k}=6,\ k=3 $.
+The linguistic variables are programmed with their integer indexes from the smallest to the biggest in this work.
+For instance, the fuzzy sets \{NB, NM, NS, PS, PM, PB\} of the third input in Figure \ref{fig:FLC} are mapped to $ \{1,2,...,N_{ti,k}\} $ correspondingly, here $ N_{ti,k}=6,\ k=3 $.
 The fuzzy rule matrix $ \boldsymbol{\Re} \in \mathcal{R}^{N_r\times (N_{inp}+N_{o})}$ is constructed with the mapped integer indexes, $ N_r $ is the number of fuzzy rules and $ N_o $ is the number of outputs.
 For instance: